thecreation/standard-icons/modules/coreui-icons-brand/README.md

 </head>
 ```

-> Place coreui-icons with `<i>` tag in your html like this.
+> Place coreui-icons-brand with `<i>` tag in your html like this.
 Icon class names are to be used with the `cib` class prefix.

 ```
 <i class="cib cib-airplane"></i>